guoping0408/OS---file-system/README.md

         }

-Algorithm

-Directory Traversal Algorithm
+**Directory Traversal Algorithm**

 Implement our directory\_traverse() function which, given an argument (char\* path), recursively

 find the inode in our inode array down the path, and return that **inode** back

-directory\_tranverse(char\*path)

-always

-recombine

-the

-thread\_current()

-->

-currentWorkingDirectory and the given char\* path into one absolute path (we will implement and
+directory\_tranverse(char\*path) always recombine the thread\_current()->currentWorkingDirectory and the given char\* path into one absolute path (we will

-function called always\_absolute() to do that), and use the absolute path to traverse from the root
+implement and function called always\_absolute() to do that), and use the absolute path to traverse from the root node to the destination node. (the combination

-node to the destination node. (the combination will deal with different scenarios when it’s given

-an absolute, relative, .. or . path)
+will deal with different scenarios when it’s given an absolute, relative, .. or . path)

 **always\_absolute(char\* path)**: